© asturias.com

 Regarding security and services, the beaches must have easy and safe access; and urban beaches must be accessible to people with disabilities.
 There must be a first aid team, with adequate human equipment and lifeguard material.

-So the blue flag will fly at: the sandbanks of Peñarronda (Wall), Arno (Castropoli), frejulfe (Navy), Otur, Third of Luarca and Cadavedo (Valdes), The Shell of Artedo (Cudillero), Aguilar (Walls of Nalon), Arnao, Santa Maria del Mar and Salinas (Castrillon) and La Ñora and Rodiles (Villaviciosa).
+So the blue flag will fly at: the sandbanks of Peñarronda (Wall), Arno (Castropoli), frejulfe (Navy), Otur, Third of Luarca, Cadavedo and Cave (Valdes), La Concha de Artedo and San Pedro de la Ribera (Cudillero), Aguilar (Walls of Nalon), Arnao, Santa Maria del Mar and Salinas (Castrillon) and La Ñora and Rodiles (Villaviciosa).

 Aguilar Beach